Locating a Missing Student

-Family members are typically contacted by UPD (or when delegated, Housing or the DOS Office staff) to resolve reports of missing students.
+Family members are typically contacted by UPD (or when delegated, Housing or the Office of Student Rights & Responsibilities) to resolve reports of missing students.
 It is the responsibility of staff to investigate and share appropriate information.

 Methods of Contacting a Reported Missing Student